 Grow Your Network

 Northeastern University–Seattle brings students and industry together through speed networking events and professional development workshops.

 Dr. Ian Gorton, director of computer science, hosts a monthly Computer Science Seminar Series, which showcases leading experts discussing topics impacting the industry, such as diversity in technology and income equality.
 Students gain an outside perspective they can incorporate into their classroom studies.

 Northeastern University–Seattle offers a more intimate setting.
 The student-faculty ratio is low, allowing students to have their voices heard—but also their needs met, thanks to the power of the global research university behind them.

 An assistant director of student services is on hand to help prospective candidates through the application process and current students with course registration.
-An advisor for international students is also available on campus, as well as a cooperative education coordinator for the Khoury College of Computer and Information Sciences.
+An advisor for international students is also available on campus, as well as a cooperative education coordinator for the Khoury College of Computer Sciences.

 Staff can connect students to the career services offered on our flagship Boston campus, consistently ranked top two nationwide by Princeton Review.